jboss-developer/jboss-eap-quickstarts/h2-console/README.md

 JBoss AS bundles H2 as an in-memory, in-process database.
 H2 is written in Java so can run on any platform JBoss AS runs.

-This is quickstart shows you how to use the H2 console with JBoss Enterprise Platform 6.1 or later.
+This is quickstart shows you how to use the H2 console with Red Hat JBoss Enterprise Application Platform.
 It uses the `greeter` quickstart as a GUI for entering data.

 System requirements
 -------------------

-All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

 The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 6.1 or later.

+All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.

 Configure Maven